Recap / Avatar The Last Airbender The Puppet Master

-- Foreshadowing: While snooping around Hama's house, they find a bunch of Fire Nation puppets.
+- Foreshadowing: While snooping around Hama's house, the Gaang find a bunch of Fire Nation puppets in a closet.
 Foreshadowing both the captured Fire Nation citizens found later and Hama's ability to Bloodbend people.

 - He Who Fights Monsters: Hama falls prey to this, doing to innocent Fire Nation citizens what her Fire Nation jailers did to her.

 - The Jailer: Hama.

 - Kubrick Stare: Hama pulls one off after she is revealed as the person behind the mysterious disappearances.

 - Marionette Motion: Anyone under the influence of bloodbending.